mara/mara-example-project-1/README.md

 Start a database client with `sudo -u postgres psql postgres` and then create a user with `CREATE ROLE root SUPERUSER LOGIN;` (you can use any other name).

-&nbsp;

-### Installation
+#### Installation

 Clone the repository somewhere.
 Copy the file [`app/local_setup.py.example`](app/local_setup.py.example) to `app/local_setup.py` and adapt to your machine.

-Log into PostgreSQL with `psql -U root postgres` and create three databases:
+Log into PostgreSQL with `psql -u root postgres` and create three databases (If the Docker setup is used, the databases and roles are created as part of the build and defined in the [`.scripts/docker/postgres/initdb.sql`](.scripts/docker/postgres/initdb.sql) file):

 ```sql
 CREATE DATABASE example_project_1_dwh;